 What are the business tax rates in Idaho?

 That largely depends on what your taxation structure is.
-Corporations (and LLCs taxed as corporations) will pay the Business Income Tax, which has a flat rate of 6.925%.
-Pass-through entities will pay a range between 1% and 6.925% depending on their income levels.
+Corporations (and LLCs taxed as corporations) will pay the Business Income Tax, which has a flat rate of 6%.
+Pass-through entities will pay between 1% and 6.5%, depending on their income levels.
 Of course, on top of the state rates, C corporations will still be taxed at the federal rate of 21% (and so will your LLC, if you choose to be taxed as a C corp), while LLC profits are still subject to federal personal income tax brackets.

 How long does it take to form an LLC or corporation in Idaho?

 Business formation turnaround times vary considerably from state to state.
 Idaho usually takes 7-10 business days to process most formation paperwork.
-If you need faster processing, Idaho offers an 8-hour turnaround for $40 and guaranteed same-day processing for $100.
+If you need faster processing, Idaho offers an eight-hour turnaround for an additional $20.

 How many small businesses are there in Idaho today?